ned14/outcome/doc/src/content/tutorial/outcome/_index.md

 `EC` defaults to `std::error_code` and `EP` defaults to `std::exception_ptr`.
 The distinction is made into two types, `EC` and `EP` for the following reasosns:

 1. The interface: `EC` is inspected in a different way that `EP`.
-2. Performance: handling of `EC` is optimized for POD types.
+2. Performance: handling of `EC` is optimized for trivial types.
 3. Interoperability with `result<T, EC>`.